Browse Exhibits : 24

 Note: Previously a permission was required from Nahoum's Cake Shop at the New Market, to visit the Synagogues.
 Presently permission can be obtained from Ms A M Cohen, General Secretary, Jewish Community Affairs from the Jewish Girls School, Kolkata

 The Jewish community had a rich social and cultural life in Calcutta.
 This exhibit features some of the most cherished Jewish outings and pastimes, as well as memories of their favourite vacation spots.
 It includes references to the Judean Club which was an important part of Jewish community life in the Twentieth century.
+The community established schools for Jewish children, charities as well other social infrastructure.
+The Jewish life was very active until 1970s when most of the community had emigrated.

 To see a film on horse racing in Calcutta, visit our Film Gallery or click here.